Rosslyn, Virginia: 1960s redevelopment through present

 By the mid 20th century, Rosslyn was characterized by industrial infrastructure, pawnshops, and vacant lots.
 Described by Arlington's planning board as having a "general appearance [that] brings no credit whatsoever to the county" in 1957, Arlington's county government sought to transform Rosslyn into a high-rise district to attract more commercial businesses and reduce its economic reliance on the federal government, for which it had been dependent on for much of its tax revenue since World War II.
-The General Land Use Plan (GULP) adopted by Arlington in 1961 rezoned Rosslyn for commercial use, which, guided by the county's Rosslyn Plan, enabled developers to rapidly erect skyscrapers; 19 of these were built between 1962 and 1967.
+The General Land Use Plan (GLUP) adopted by Arlington in 1961 rezoned Rosslyn for commercial use, which, guided by the county's Rosslyn Plan, enabled developers to rapidly erect skyscrapers; 19 of these were built between 1962 and 1967.
 Former landmarks, including the Arlington Brewery in 1958, were cleared over the next few decades to make way for office, hotel, and highway construction.
 Government agencies and contractors became one of the largest share of office tenants as Rosslyn emerged as a central business district.